Tsitsipas tops Zverev in 5 at French Open for 1st Slam final - WTMJ

 Tsitsipas regained control of his semifinal on a cloudy afternoon in the late going thanks to a combination of more solid returning by him and a succession of groundstroke unforced errors from the sixth-seeded Zverev, a 24-year-old from Germany.

-Fifteen minutes later, Tsitsipas earned his first match point, and while he needed five of them to close the proceedings, he eventually did convert one with an ace.

-Tsitsipas will be the first player from Greece in a Grand Slam singles final and youngest man to appear in the title match at the French Open since Nadal won the 2008 championship five days after his 22nd birthday.
+“I started to play proper tennis in the third set.
+Against someone like Stefanos, it might be too late,” said Zverev, the 2020 U.S. Open runner-up.
+“If I break him the first game of the fifth set, maybe the outcome would be different.”

-And this is not some out-of-nowhere ascension.
-Tsitsipas has been building toward this over the past couple of seasons, reaching three major semifinals in a row and leading the ATP in total match wins (39 now) and clay-court wins (22) in 2021.
+This is not some out-of-nowhere ascension for Tsitsipas.
+He has been building toward this over the past couple of seasons, reaching three major semifinals in a row and leading the ATP in total match wins (39 now) and clay-court wins (22) in 2021.

 Three of his seven career tour-level titles came on clay, including a pair this year — at the Monte Carlo Masters and Lyon.